strang3nt/MeMoCo_assignments/assignment_1/report/report.md

 # Introduction

+A company produces boards with holes used to build electric panels.
+The company wants to minimize the total drilling time for each board, taking into account that the time needed for making an hole is the same and constant for all the holes.
+This is an instance of the Traveling Salesperson Problem (TSP).

-In this report I show an implementation of a (mixed) integer linear programming model (MILP) of the Traveling Salesperson Problem (TSP).
-The implementation is written in the C++ language and uses the CPLEX Callable Library [@noauthor_ibm_2021].
+In this report I show an implementation of a (mixed) integer linear programming model (MILP) of the TSP.
+The implementation is written in the
+C++ language and uses the CPLEX Callable Library [@noauthor_ibm_2021].
 The goal is to study up to which size the problem can be solved in different amounts of time: 0.1 second, 1 second, 10 seconds.